 4. Let the world know.

 Place links to your video wherever you can just like you would with any other URL you want to give a higher ranking on Google.
 Start with all your social media accounts: Twitter, Facebook, Pinterest, etc. If you are a people’s person, that might be a thousand views right there.
 Next, move on to a relevant subreddit, Quora Answers and any other come-together type of website, but stay relevant to a given page or thread, while sharing the link, otherwise it will be removed and your time wasted.
 Lastly, reach out to bloggers and influencers that dabble in your video’s topic.
 Most of them won’t reply to your messages, some will promote your content only with some monetary gain, but a few kind-hearted individuals will do it right away – that is, of course, if they actually enjoyed your work.
+It can be a good idea to use services like our where you can buy youtube views – that will help to extend your reach even further.

 5. Video itself has to be good.